sindresorhus/awesome-nodejs/readme.md

 - [Node.js Best Practices](https://github.com/goldbergyoni/nodebestpractices) - Summary and curation of the top-ranked content on Node.js best practices, available in multiple languages.
 - [Nodeschool](https://github.com/nodeschool) - Learn Node.js with interactive lessons.
 - [The Art of Node](https://github.com/maxogden/art-of-node/#the-art-of-node) - An introduction to Node.js.
-- [stream-handbook](https://github.com/substack/stream-handbook) - How to write Node.js programs with streams.
 - [module-best-practices](https://github.com/mattdesl/module-best-practices) - Some good practices when writing new npm modules.
 - [The Node Way](https://thenodeway.io) - An entire philosophy of Node.js best practices and guiding principles exists for writing maintainable modules, scalable applications, and code that is actually pleasant to read.
 - [You Don't Know Node.js](https://github.com/azat-co/you-dont-know-node) - Introduction to Node.js core features and asynchronous JavaScript.